jibb-open/scripts/video-ipsa/README.md

 - Manage JIBB meeting sessions

 ## Error Handling
+If you encounter any issues, make sure:

+All dependencies are installed correctly by running npm install.
+The `ffmpeg-static` and `ffprobe-static` packages are installed and configured properly.

 The application handles errors related to video processing and IPSA communication.
 Graceful shutdown is implemented to clean up resources on receiving SIGINT (Ctrl+C).